OctopusDeploy/blog/blog/2022-02/from-zero-to-octopus-hero-part-1/index.md

 Octopus Deploy is a tool that helps customers accelerate repeatable, reliable, and traceable deployments across cloud and on-premises infrastructure.

-Being able to handle software and infrastructure deployment, Octopus is a great tool for developers, DevOps engineers, and system administrators.
+Being able to handle software and infrastructure deployment, Octopus is a great tool for developers, DevOps engineers, DevOps managers, and system administrators.

 ## Getting to know Octopus Deploy

-A system administrator at heart, I'm always keen to learn how a product runs.
+As a system administrator at heart, I'm always keen to learn how a product runs.
 Octopus Deploy allows you to set up your instance in several ways:

 - [Octopus Cloud](https://octopus.com/start/cloud), a cloud-hosted service that Octopus manages
 - [On-premises installation](https://octopus.com/start/server-trial), which you install on a Windows server